 BGIS has made sound progress in the identification of modern slavery risks and efforts to mitigate those risks in our operating practices through the application of our Modern Slavery framework.
-Our priorities for 2021 seek to further embed these practices by:
+Our priorities for 2022 seek to further embed these practices by:

-- improving the support and guidance we provide to suppliers during our assessment programs to leverage the learnings gained within the 2020 audit program - expanding our training programs to increase awareness and capability for staff undertaking 3rd party purchasing activities - regularly publishing and reporting outputs of our supplier auditing programs to all areas of our operations to raise ongoing awareness of modern slavery risk - completing consultation with our HFM entity and further entities who have joined the group in 2021, after the close of the reporting period applicable to this statement.
+- improving the support and guidance we provide to suppliers during our assessment - continue expanding our training programs to increase awareness and capability for staff undertaking 3rd party purchasing activities - regularly publishing and reporting outputs of our supplier auditing programs to all areas of our operations to raise ongoing awareness of modern slavery risk.